Welcome to our School

-- to serve the people of the community, the province and the nation through the provision of the highest standards of education and training in the broad biochemistry area and
+- To serve the community, the nation and world through the provision of the highest standards of education and training in the broad area of Biochemistry and Cell Biology.

-- to pursue biochemical research that will further the scientific knowledge of mankind and lead to improvements in human and animal health and welfare.
+- To pursue and disseminate Biochemical and Cell Biology research that will further the scientific knowledge of mankind and lead to improvements in health and welfare.

 The guiding principles for our mission are: